vjeantet/hugo-theme-docport/README.md

 $ git init
 ```

-Next, there are at least three ways to install DocPock (first recommended):
+Next, there are at least three ways to install DocPort (first recommended):

 1. **As git submodule**
 2. As git clone